 To avoid this knee-jerk reaction, Dr. Gulani teaches fellows and visiting surgeons to “break down the giant into a smaller, surmountable dwarf” and then confidently create a plan of attack, straight to emmetropia.
-In breaking down this giant, he helps them visualize most Keratoconus cases as nothing more than a thin cornea with high keratometry, decentered apex, irregular astigmatism, and associated ammetropia (myopia or hyperopia).
+In breaking down this giant, he helps them visualize most Keratoconus cases as nothing more than a thin cornea with high keratometry, de-centered apex, irregular astigmatism, and associated ammetropia (myopia or hyperopia).
 By breaking down the disease into its smaller components, it becomes conquerable.
 Now take this mindset further and actually imagine that these patients should deserve refractive surgery candidate expectations.

 Therefore, whatever we do, the patient should still have a VA of 20/25 or better.
 The patient has sight, there is no scar, and the site (center or periphery) is unaffected.
 Moreover, we know the patient has a relatively thin cornea (strength) and high astigmatism (shape).
 In terms of the 5S system, we must therefore correct for sight and shape.

-I. Laser as primary treatment (In this subset, the patient is informed that we can strive for vision directly with the laser keeping the surgical interventions noted in level II as a backup plan to be applied in single or combined approaches to address any complication induced or progression of cone if needed).
+I. Laser as Primary treatment (In this subset, the patient is informed that we can strive for vision directly with the laser keeping the surgical interventions noted in level II as a backup plan to be applied in single or combined approaches to address any complication induced or progression of cone if needed).

-Class I: Clear cornea
+Class A: Clear cornea

-Class II: Scarred cornea
+Class B: Scarred cornea

 II.
-Laser as staged secondary treatment
+Laser as staged Secondary treatment

 b.
-Lamellar keratoplasty (femtosecond laser, manual)
+Lamellar keratoplasty (Femtosecond laser, Manual)

 c.
 Penetrating keratoplasty